-Iger is the CEO of the Disney Corporation.
+Iger is the Executive Chairman and former CEO of the Disney Corporation.
 He has led the acquisitions of major companies like Marvel, Pixar, and, most recently, Lucas Films.
 His leadership has also led to the expansion of Disney’s theme parks into Shanghai and Hong Kong.

 4) Reed Hastings

 Hastings is the co-founder and CEO of Netflix.
 What originally started as a no-late-fees, no-due-dates subscription service soon transitioned into online streaming, which shook the very foundation of digital entertainment.
 In addition, Hastings constantly uses his position of influence to promote change and reform in the California State Board of Education and through charter schools.

 Barra is the chairman and CEO of General Motors Company.
 Prior to her in 2014, she served as the Executive Vice President of Global Product Development, Purchasing and Supply Chain at GM.
 She is currently contesting for space in the electric automobile market.
 In 2016, she launched the Chevrolet Bolt EV with a battery that outlasts Tesla’s.
 As of late 2017, Barra was elected to the board of Disney with high regards from Robert Iger.

 Also known as Pony Ma, he is the founder and president of Tencent, Inc. Tencent is one of the largest internet companies in China.
 He has been named to Time’s most-influential-people list twice (2007 and 2014).
 Ma is known for his secretive lifestyle but wields substantial power both domestically and with foreign companies.

 Saujani is the founder of Girls Who Code, which promotes technology training (specifically coding) to girls.
 She is an American lawyer and politician.
 Her company, Girls Who Code, has camps set up in 42 states with over 10,000 girls attending.